 Tobacco Retail Licensing

 In November 2022, the City of Lawrence Commission unanimously adopted a new policy (Ordinance 9946) which codifies a tobacco retail licensing program.
 Consistent with other public health regulations and licensing, the policy endows Lawrence-Douglas County Public Health with the authority to manage the Tobacco Retail Licensing Program and administer related compliance checks.
-This page contains all the information local retailers will need to apply for this licensing and get into compliance.

 Lawrence-Douglas County Public Health is committed to ensuring that all tobacco retailers are given the opportunity and resources needed to succeed under this new system, while also preventing tobacco sales to those under the age of 21.

-Apply at www.ldchealth.org/tobaccoapplication or contact tobaccoretail@ldchealth.org if you have any questions
+Please contact tobaccoretail@ldchealth.org if you have any questions.

-Application details:
+Application Details

-• Due Date: January 31st, 2023
+• Due date: January 31st

 • Application fee: $260.00

-Responsibilities, Compliance, and Fines:
+Responsibilities, Compliance, and Fines

 The Tobacco Retail License must be displayed publicly in the retail space.